A Neural Tangent Kernel Perspective of GANs: Introduction

 \section{Introduction}

 Generative Adversarial Networks \citep[GANs;][]{Goodfellow2014} have become a canonical approach to generative modeling as they produce realistic samples for numerous data types, with a plethora of variants \citep{Wang2021}.
 These models are notoriously difficult to train and require extensive hyperparameter tuning \citep{Brock2019, Karras2020, Liu2021}.
-To alleviate these shortcomings, much effort has been put in gaining a better understanding of the training process, resulting in a vast literature on theoretical analyses of GANs (see related work below).
-A large portion of them focus on studying GAN loss functions to conclude about their comparative advantages.

-Yet, empirical evaluations \citep{Lucic2018, Kurach2019} have shown that different GAN formulations can yield approximately the same performance in terms of sample quality and stability of the training algorithm, regardless of the chosen loss.
-This indicates that by focusing exclusively on the formal loss function, theoretical studies might not model practical settings adequately.
+To alleviate these shortcomings, much effort has been put into better understanding their training process, resulting in a vast literature of theoretical analyses.
+Many study the various GAN models, found to optimize different losses like the Jensen-Shannon (JS) divergence \citep{Goodfellow2014} and the earth mover’s distance $\gW_1$ \citep{Arjovsky2017b}, to conclude about their comparative advantages.
+Yet, empirical evaluations \citep{Lucic2018, Kurach2019} showed that they can yield approximately the same performance.
+This indicates that such theoretical works with an exclusive focus on the GAN formulation might not properly model practical settings.

-In particular, the discriminator being a trained neural network is not taken into account, nor are the corresponding inductive biases which might considerably alter the generator's loss landscape.
-Moreover, neglecting this constraint hampers the analysis of gradient-based learning of the generator on finite training sets, since the gradient from the associated discriminator is ill-defined everywhere.
-These limitations thus hinder the potential of theoretical analyses to explain GAN's empirical behaviour.

-In this work, leveraging the recent developments in the theory of deep learning driven by Neural Tangent Kernels \cite[NTKs;][]{Jacot2018}, we provide a framework of analysis for GANs incorporating explicitly the discriminator's architecture which comes with several advantages.

-First, we prove that, in the proposed framework, under mild conditions on its architecture and its loss, the trained discriminator has strong differentiability properties; this result holds for several GAN formulations and standard architectures, thus making the generator's learning problem well-defined.
-This emphasizes the role of the discriminator's architecture in GANs trainability.

-We then show how our framework can be useful to derive both theoretical and empirical analyses of standard losses and architectures.
-We highlight for instance links between Integral Probability Metric~(IPM) based GANs and the Maximum Mean Discrepancy~(MMD) given by the discriminator's NTK, or the role of the ReLU activation in GAN architectures.
-We evaluate the adequacy and practical implications of our theoretical framework and release the corresponding Generative Adversarial Neural Tangent Kernel ToolKit \GANTK.